-The NSW Department of Industry - Water Best Practice Pricing Guidelines requires Council to adopt appropriate Sewer Usage Charges that reflect the user pays principle.
+The NSW Department of Industry - Best Practice Management of Water Supply and Sewerage Guidelines requires Council to adopt appropriate Sewer Usage Charges that reflect the user pays principle.

 Sewerage Usage Charge

 A Sewerage Usage Charge as shown in Table 9 is applied to all Non-Residential and Non-Strata Multi-Residential properties and is calculated as shown below.